fahey252/Azure532Certification/DesignAndImplementCloudServices/design-and-implement-a-cloud-service.md

   * Can later add the desired roles to the project using either new role templates or __by adding existing projects as roles__.

 #### Design and implement resiliency including transient fault handling
-  * Design your cloud services to support the potential for increases in server load. __Static Content Hosting pattern, Cache-Aside pattern, Health Endpoint Monitoring pattern, and many more cloud design patterns.
+  * Design your cloud services to support the potential for increases in server load. __Static Content Hosting pattern, Cache-Aside pattern, Health Endpoint Monitoring pattern, and many more cloud design patterns__.
   * Application logic that __accesses remote application services__ requires a form of __retry logic__ to recover from transient connectivity issues.
   * Can leverage the __Transient Fault Handling Application Block__ to assist with this type of implementation for __Azure Storage and Azure SQL Database__.